MichaelKuecken/angiogenesis-cpm/Schemas/schema.md

     Chemotaxis of cells to chemical field
         CONTROL PARAMETERS:
-            Strength of Response of Cell to Chemical Nature of Response to Chemical Field (Linear, Logarithmic,...)
+            Strength of Response of Cell to Chemical Linear Response to Chemical Field [].
             Contact inhibition of chemotaxis (Boolean)

     Secretion of chemical field by cells